sophielouisefeith/ownshell/README.md

-£Minishell for element
+#Minishell for element

+# orignally a co working project with Maran Siemons

-To run your own bash please run the following commands
+# To run your own bash please run the following commands

 1 Make
 2 ./minishell